add2cal/docs/src/api/landingpages.md

-# Landingpage Template API
+# Landing Page Template API

 ::: info Mind the difference!
-This is about the Landingpage template.
+This is about the landing page template.

-A functional Landingpage consists of 2 base elements.
+A functional landing page consists of 2 base elements.
 Such a template block, holding the data about the structure and style of the page, as well as an [event](/api/events.html) or [subscription group](/api/groups.html), which defines the underlying date(s).
 :::

-## Get all/latest Landingpage templates
+## Get all/latest landing page templates

 ```
 GET /landingpage/all
 ```

-Gets a list with the ids of all available landingpage templates.
+Gets a list with the ids of all available landing page templates.

 ```
 GET /landingpage/latest
 ```

-Gets the latest landingpage template.
+Gets the latest landing page template.

-## Get one Landingpage template
+## Get one landing page template

 ```
 GET /landingpage/:id
 ```

-Reading a specific landingpage template does not allow for any additional parameters.
+Reading a specific landing page template does not allow for any additional parameters.
 It only takes the id in the request url and simply provides you with all data for this one.

 ### Potential response